sparkplug619/esp32_xiaomi_m365/README.md

    - Check Scooter Error Register
    - Firmware-Flash Protection
    - Alert User if Cell-Voltages difference is above a treshold
- - custom PCB with 2 OLEDs, ESP32S, VReg and touch areas
+ - custom PCB with 2 OLEDs, ESP32S, VReg --> in production
- - add sleeptimer - x seconds after last event (gas/brake/throttle/speed/chargerun-plug/telnet/AP-Client Connection) - stop sending  requests, so scooter can timeout/turn itself off
+ - add display-sleeptimer - x seconds after last event (gas/brake/throttle/speed/chargerun-plug/telnet/AP-Client Connection & speed = 0)
  - advanced thief/lock protection
+ - fix speed for int16 overflow in m/h -> faster than 31.7 -> overflow

 # further Ideas & Visions:
  - add Scooter-Flashing Protection (so no one can flash broken firmware to your scooter while waiting at a red traffic light